 I knew I had to do something different because doing the expected wasn’t working.

 My family and friends thought I’d lost my marbles.

-I made a risky decision, but I can honestly say that it was the first true decision I’d ever made totally for me and only me.
+I made a risky decision, but I can honestly say that it was the first true decision I’d ever made that was totally 100% for me.
 I didn’t know it at the time, but it led me to exactly where I was supposed to be.

-I returned to my original profession of teaching - a profession I didn’t like in my 20s, but this time I signed a contract to teach English as a second language in a University in Saudi Arabia.
+I returned to my original profession of teaching - a profession I greatly disliked in my 20s.
+I signed a contract to teach English as a second language in a University in Saudi Arabia!

-That single decision to follow my gut instinct, intuition, inner wisdom, or what I’ve since come to call my soul’s compass, has transformed my life.
+That single decision to follow my intuition (or what I’ve since come to call my soul’s compass), has transformed my life.